culturemesh/cm-environment/README.md

 	sudo service httpd restart

 And continue breathing.
 That remains important.
 But don't get cocky about it.
 It's unprofessional.
-But, nobody will complain if, in a moment of weakness, you go ahead and breathe yourself an nice big gulp of victory oxygen.
+But...nobody will complain if - in a moment of weakness - you go ahead and breathe yourself a nice big gulp of victory oxygen.